ReFirmLabs/binwalk/INSTALL.md

 Dependencies
 ============

-Binwalk's only required run-time dependency is `python-lzma`.
+Besides a Python interpreter, there are no installation dependencies for binwalk.
+All dependencies are optional run-time dependencies, and unless otherwise specified, are available from most Linux package managers.

+Although all binwalk run-time dependencies are optional, the `python-lzma` module is highly recommended for improving the reliability of signature scans.
 This module is included by default in Python3, but must be installed separately for Python2.7:

 ```bash
 $ sudo apt-get install python-lzma
 ```

-**The remaining run-time dependencies are only required for optional binwalk features**, such as file extraction and graphing capabilities.
-Unless otherwise specified, these dependencies are available from most Linux package managers.

 Binwalk uses [pyqtgraph](http://www.pyqtgraph.org) to generate graphs and visualizations, which requires the following: